 This type of insulation is great for hard-to-reach or finished areas, but sprayed foam insulation is a little trickier than it seems.
 Typically, people hire experts to install this type of insulation.
 It can be sprayed, foamed, injected, or poured.
 There are also different types of liquid foam: open-cell and closed-cell.
 Open-cell is cheaper and lighter, but shouldn’t be used under your house.
 Closed-cell foam has a higher R-value and can withstand moisture, but is also pricier.
 Either way, spray foam is going to cost you but in the long run, spray foam can save you money in the form of energy costs.

 Blown-in insulation is often found in attics.
 It's also a good choice for older homes that were built without any insulation because it can be installed through a tiny hole in a wall.
 This insulation is made of loose particles that are blown over an area through a hose.
 It fills any kind of odd shapes and cracks, which works to your benefit.
 The pieces are usually made up of fiber and foam that have been recycled from other things.

 Foam Board Insulation

 Usually, foam board is used for the outside of your house during a renovation or underneath a concrete floor, and it works well in basements.
 The semipermeable boards are the perfect match for places prone to moisture because they let the moisture go through them, which keeps them from rotting.
 If it's being used outdoors, it needs to be coated with weatherproof facing.
-If the foam board is inside, it needs to be covered with a building code-approved material for fire-safety reasons.
-Foam board can definitely be done without hiring a professional.
+If the foam board is inside, it needs to be covered with a building code-approved material for fire safety reasons.
+Foam board can definitely be installed without hiring a professional.